ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 ## Deep clone and watch

 The following few lines show how to deep clone the object and how to see updates on the object and on the deep copy.
-We are using [lodash](https://lodash.com/docs/4.17.4#cloneDeep) to deep clone the object.
+We are using [lodash](https://lodash.com/docs/4.17.4#cloneDeep) to clone the object.

 <script async src="//jsfiddle.net/ypereirareis/p1rwn9rb/embed/js,html,result/dark/"></script>